Tom Close (715) 554 - 3302

 • Migration: October 1 - November 1.

-• 4 full days of hunting
+• Services of licensed professional guide for 4 full days of hunting

-• Professional caping & field prep of your trophy.
+• Professional caping & field prep of your trophy

 What is not included